-Using the Column Chooser
+Using the Field Chooser

-Although the default column layout provides some basic information for any message that you view, there are many more data columns that you can add to the Analysis Grid viewer that enable you to focus on specific data fields that contain values for the message types, properties, structures, methods, flags, events, metadata, and so on, of your captured messages.
-Each of the nodes in the message hierarchies of the Column Chooser tool window uses common icons to represent fields, methods, properties, and so on.
-You can access the Column Chooser in the following ways:
+Although the column configuration of the default Analysis Grid view Layout provides some basic information for any message that you view, there are many more data columns that you can add to the Analysis Grid viewer that enable you to focus on specific data fields that contain values for the message types, properties, structures, methods, flags, events, metadata, and so on, of your captured messages.
+Each of the nodes in the message hierarchies of the Field Chooser window use common icons to represent fields, methods, properties, and so on.
+You can access the Field Chooser from the Analysis Grid viewer in any of the following ways:

 Double-click the field name.